 The theme of the second edition, organised in the academic year 2017-2018, was the ethical implications of robotics and artificial intelligence.
 For this reason, several experts coming from IRI introduced various aspects of robotics to students and helped them identify and address the ethical issues surrounding them.

 IRI’s researchers Gerard Canal, Sergi Foix, Anaís Garrell, and Joan Vallvé, visited a number of high-schools to debate on four roboethics topics: the impact of robotics in the labour market, the limits of artificial intelligence, affective relationships with robots, and robots in war.
-In addition, the students’ teachers were also trained about robotics by our researcher Pablo Jiménez.
+In addition, the students’ teachers were also trained in robotics by our researcher Pablo Jiménez.

 Finally, a closing ceremony took place in CosmoCaixa Barcelona where all the participating students from the different schools got together to debate on the selected topics and to draw conclusions.
 Once the students presented their conclusions, IRI professor and ERC Grantee Carme Torras gave a conference about the connection amongst robotics, ethics and literature.